kernelci/kernelci-pipeline/src/fstests/README.md

-Now that all these steps show that the host can run `kvm-fstests`, a service can be run to receive events from the KernelCI API whenever a new kernel source tarbll is available to test.
+Now that all these steps show that the host can run `kvm-fstests`, a service can be run to receive events from the KernelCI API whenever a new kernel source tarball is available to test.
 This will then generate a job to automatically download the tarball, extract it, build a kernel with the config required for fstests, run the smoke tests, parse the results and send it to the API.